masschallenge/docker-django-boilerplate/README.md

 ```

 Once the process completes (it will take a little while and the last
-line should say "BUILD COMPLETE"), visit http://localhost:8000 in a
+line should say "BUILD COMPLETE"), visit http://localhost:8001 in a
-browser to see the login screen.
+browser to see the login screen (or the custom port you configured).

 7. Go to http://localhost:8001.
 You should be able to use a simple search